min2ha/ukwa-site/content/target/37722/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# FSB Wales: The FSB Wales Business Manifesto for the 2016-21 Welsh Government

 The manifesto is entitles: A Better Way for Wales:  Building our economy on the SME foundation.